ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	is a managed resource.
 You cannot track nor view its resource utilization.

 ==**SNI (Server Name Indication)** is a feature allowing you to expose multiple SSL certs if the client supports it.==
+	 some older browsers do not support SNI and will not be able to establish a connection with CloudFront to load the HTTPS version of your content.
+	If you need to support non-SNI compliant browsers for HTTPS content, it is recommended to use the **Dedicated IP Custom SSL feature**.
+	**to secure web application which is hosted in an ASG of EC2 instances behind a Classic Load Balancer, by allowing multiple domains to serve SSL traffic over the same IP address:**
+		\- Generate an SSL certificate with AWS Certificate Manager and create a CloudFront web distribution.
+		\- Associate the certificate with your web distribution and enable the support for Server Name Indication (SNI).

 ------